sorgerlab/indra/doc/tutorials/wm_service.rst

   - `display_name`: a human-readable display name for the corpus.
   - `readers`: a list of the names of the reading systems from which statements were obtained in the corpus.
+  - `assembly`: a dictionary identifying attributes of the assembly process with the following keys:

-  - `assembly_resolution`: a string identifying what assembly resolution was used to assemble the corpus (e.g., "location_and_time").
+      - `level`: the level of resolution used to assemble the corpus (e.g., "location_and_time").
+      - `grounding_threshold`: the threshold (if any) which was used to filter statements by grounding score (e.g., 0.7)

   - `num_statements`: the number of assembled INDRA Statements in the corpus ( i.e., statements.json).
   - `num_documents`: the number of documents that were read by readers to